JackPikatea/pikatea-documentation/docs/Funky60/funky60-reviewer-guide.md

 ## Group Buy Information

 This is subject to change but likely will not.
-* Priced at $206 USD
+* Priced at $195 USD
-* PLANNED GB for Feburary 16th - March 16th.
+* GB live Feburary 16th - March 16th.
-* No International vendors yet but open to it
+* International Vendors
-* pick the Layouts you want as $15 addons (1 layout is included in the $206 price)
+* pick the Layouts you want as $15 addons (1 layout is included in the $195 price)
-* hotswap PCB option of funky and normal layouts (soldering will still be required)
+* hotswap PCB option for all layouts
-* likly adding hotswap option for alice 40 and ortho slant
-* 6 Colors (E-White, Black, Grey, Dark Blue, Red and 1 other color to be determined by the IC)
+* 5 Colors
 * optional plate foam addon available